 Using Beneficial Insects

 An interesting aspect of pest control that is often overlooked is attracting beneficial insects to the garden for pollination, habitat integration, natural vitality, and – specifically – for those insects that feed on pests.
 Flowers, both annual and perennial, are the quickest growing plants for attracting beneficial insects.
 You may also consider shrubs and small trees.
 Plants to host larvae will increase the biodiversity of your beneficial insects and help your garden thrive.
-You can find more information regarding plants that attract beneficial insects in this article from Permaculture News.

 Bringing It All Together